biojppm/rapidyaml/README.md

 ### STL interoperation

-ryml does not require use of the STL.
-Use of STL is opt-in: you need to `#include` the proper ryml header for the container you want to serialize.
-Having done that, you can serialize it with a single step.
-For
+ryml does not use the STL internally, but you can use ryml to serialize and deserialize STL containers.
+That is, the use of STL is opt-in: you need to `#include` the proper ryml header for the container you want to serialize, or provide an implementation of your own, as above.
+Having done that, you can serialize / deserialize your containers with a single step.
+For example:
-example:

 ```c++
 #include <ryml_std.hpp>